 What does this mean and how can you apply this knowledge in high school?
 Here’s how you can benefit from rejecting the well-rounded student myth.

 The typical well-rounded student is involved in a little bit of everything.
-For example, if you participate in the drama club, the track team, choir, student council, and charity — in addition to getting good grades — you’re probably a well-rounded student.
+For example, if you participate in the art club, the track team, choir, student council, and a charity — in addition to getting good grades — you’re probably a well-rounded student.

 Maybe you truly enjoy being involved in this wide range of activities.
-But the fact is that most students don’t.
+But the fact is, most students don’t.
 They’re only this well-rounded because they think it’s what colleges want, and it turns out this isn’t the case.

 Why Don’t Colleges Want Well-Rounded Students?

-Essentially, colleges don’t need each student to be involved in a bunch of different activities ranging from pep team to chess club member.
+Essentially, colleges don’t need each student to be involved in a bunch of different activities ranging from pep team to chess club.
 They need each class to be well-rounded instead, which means having a range of students with different passions and talents.
-They’re looking for at least a few standout athletes, talented musicians, passionate actors, inspiring leaders, great writers and so on.
+They’re looking for at least a few standout athletes, talented musicians, passionate actors, inspiring leaders, great writers, and so on.

 If you want to improve your chances of college admission, don’t fall prey to the myth of the well-rounded student whose involved in tons of extracurriculars.
-Instead, find one or two activities that really matter to you.
+Instead, find two or three activities that really matter to you… and demonstrate your passion!

 As a high school student applying for college within the next year or two, it’s not too late to avoid being viewed as a non-specific student.
 If you want to be seen as a standout student, you need to discover what it is that you are truly passionate and excited about.
 Once you do, take the time to really get involved.

-If you’re still not sure, consider an activity that is especially valued at the colleges you want to get into.
-This may be the newspaper, or it might be an up-and-coming sport (Quidditch anyone?) or other activity that will stand out when the admissions team sees it on your college application.
+If you’re still not sure, consider an activity that is especially valued at the colleges where you want to apply.
+This may be the newspaper, debate team, or it might be an up-and-coming sport (Quidditch anyone?) or other activity that will stand out when the admissions team sees it on your college application.

-So if you want to avoid falling into the well-rounded student trap, you should do your research, choose one or two things to excel at, and then make sure your top colleges know about your extracurricular activities and all the hard work you’ve done.
+Do your research, choose two or three things to excel at, and then make sure your top colleges know about your extracurricular activities and all the hard work you’ve done.